Volunteer Program Updates

 - Individuals will have the opportunity to partner with others during their shift (in groups up to 4) or to work alone.
 Please let Manna staff members know your preference and your comfort level working with others.

 - Friend or family groups are limited to 6 individuals, including children, for each work area.
+However, the repack room is limited to 4 individuals.

-- Our “Food 4 Kids” Backpack Program continues to be priority.
+- Our “Food 4 Kids” Backpack Program

 - Volunteers should wash their hands upon entry and follow good hygiene practices (such as wearing gloves while packing produce, social distancing, and sanitizing hands and workspaces frequently) while at our facility.